adeich/adeich.github.io/_posts/2019-09-01-A-B-testing-frequentist.md

 These are great questions, but they are better served by Bayesian approaches (I highly recommend David Robinson's [article on Bayesian approaches to A/B testing](http://varianceexplained.org/r/bayesian_ab_baseball/), written in R).

+-->

+Questions about confidence intervals are better served by Bayesian approaches (I highly recommend David Robinson's [article on Bayesian approaches to A/B testing](http://varianceexplained.org/r/bayesian_ab_baseball/), written in R).

-Instead, with the frequentist mindset, we say "Let us make some reasonable assumptions about the nature of the data, then ask how likely the data we're seeing is, given those assumptions."
+With the frequentist mindset, we say "Let us make some reasonable assumptions about the nature of the data, then ask how likely the data we're seeing is, given those assumptions."
 In A/B testing, our most fundamental question is whether A and B are equally effective, so our null hypothesis will tend to assume they *are* equally effective and look for how likely or unlikely this hypothesis is, given the data and a few other assumptions.

 To further motivate talking about formal statistical distribution, I want to note that a bar graph, a fundamental visualization of our data, is not very informative to the naked eye about the likelihood of the difference due to chance: